Skip to content

 import { type Component } from 'solid-js';

-import { graphql } from 'mearie';
+import { graphql } from '$mearie';

 import { createSubscription } from '@mearie/solid';